jlam890/template/projects/project-1.md

 This was my first big software development project and I learned many valuable skills.
 These include proficiency in GitHub, time management using agile methodology, and introduction to other software languages.

+For more information here is the <a href="https://github.com/joshuaccl/HIDRA">GitHub repo</a>